vauxoo-dev/odoolintsqa-beta/odoolint/README.rst

 odoolint
 ========

-This module add the functionality of checks common technicall errors but that don't are detected by odoo runtime.
+This module add the functionality to check common technicall errors but that don't are detected by odoo runtime.

 Installation